-Basil is one of the more versatile herbs and it’s easy to grow.
-The big problem is that fresh basil does not last very long and is not available year-round in many places.
-In order to get around this, there are a number of tricks that you can use to preserve your basil.
+Basil is one of the more versatile herbs, and it’s easy to grow.
+The big problem is that fresh basil does not last very long and is unavailable year-round in many places.
+To get around this, there are a number of methods that you can use to preserve your basil.

 Make basil ice cubes

 One of basil’s characteristics is that it does not withstand long cooking times as well as other herbs like thyme and oregano.
 As a result, you will want to incorporate it closer to the end of the cooking time.
 One of the best ways to store it to facilitate easy addition to a dish is to make basil cubes.
 As your dish approaches the end of its cooking time, you can simply pop out a basil cube and toss it in without having to thaw it first.